 And so it goes.
-With the completion of Ferdinand and The Boss Baby, I have (finally!) watched all the nominees for Best Animated Feature Films this decade (I know, I’m proud of myself too.
-Who knows watching cartoons can be this rewarding?!).
-This gonna be a massive list as I’m going through every year down below, from best to worst.
+With the completion of Ferdinand and The Boss Baby, I have (finally!) watched all the nominees for Best Animated Feature Films this 2000s decade (I know, I’m proud of myself too.
+Who knows watching cartoons in your 30s can be this rewarding!?!).
+This gonna be a massive list as I’m going through every year down below, from best nominee to worst.
 Before I start, there are some of my general observation over the Oscar animated feature category and its nominees this decade:

-I’ve mentioned this before that the Feature Animated Category is my favorite for Oscars.
-It’s one of the few categories where the Academy members look beyond mainstream fares for more international/ art-house choices.
+I’ve mentioned this before that the Feature Animated Category is my favorite category from the Oscars.
+It’s one of the few categories where the Academy members look beyond mainstream fares for more international/ art-house picks.

 Being said that, the list is still too mainstream for my taste.
-And while I usually agree with the nominations, the same can’t be said when it comes to the winners.
-Their choices are usually too safe with Pixar and Disney dominating the race (it’s understandable, all things considered, since the Animation branch votes for the nominees, and the entire board – many of them don’t care about Animation – votes for the winner)
+And while I usually agree with the nominations, the same can’t be said when it comes down to the actual winners.
+Their choices are usually too safe with Pixar and Disney dominating the race.
+It’s understandable, all things considered, given that the Animation branch votes for the nominees, and the entire board – many of them don’t care about Animation – votes for the winners.

-The “16 or more films submitted to secure 5 slot nominees” rule is stupid.
-It only happened once this decade (2010), but as a person who watches many animated films, I strongly feel we could use some of these slots to recognize more animated features.
+The “16 or more films submitted to secure 5 slot nominees” rule is really dumb.
+It only happened once this decade (2010), but as a person who watches a lot of animated films, I strongly feel that we could use these slots to recognize more animated features.

-GKIDS has done a very outstanding job to get those international titles noticed *a round of applause* – Netflix seems to be picking on that as well.
+GKIDS had done a very outstanding job to get those international titles noticed *a round of applause* – Netflix seems to be picking on that as well.
 That being said, usually these international / arthouse gems pick up their traction in Annecy Animation Fest or Animation in Film in the last few years.
-My point is that, if these indie films don’t play there (as in Anime or family-friendly cases), they tend to get ignored and run under-the-radar.
+My point is that, if these indie films don’t play there (as in Anime or family-friendly cases), they tend to run under-the-radar and get ignored.

 Finally, if you still complain that they still miss out on some great gems (they sure did), I need to point out the fact that the problem itself is on the submission list, which you can find here.
-You can’t blame their choices for being uninspiring if there is a serious lack of choices to begin with.
-Many of the good stuff, most notably in early years, didn’t bother to submit at all.
+You can’t blame their choices for being weak and uninspiring if there is a serious lack of choices to begin with.
+Many of the good stuff, most notably in early years (Arriety and It’s Such a Beautiful Day come to mind), didn’t bother to submit at all.

 Scroll down to hear my thoughts on the nominations each year, and the state of the race in general.
-I’ll keep this post sticky and update the year “regularly”.
-Let’s start with 2010.
+I’ll keep this post sticky and update the year gradually.
+After this post I will rank all the 2010s nominees in another mega-post.
+For now, let’s start with 2010.

 For this edition, we’ll visit some indies in 2016.
 2016 is an excellent year for animation (which I will discuss further once I do the yearly review).
 These three are certainly not the cream of the crop, they’re too niched for a wider audience.
 After all, we have a story about old couple, a story about eldery woman wandering along the shore and a BL story.
 But precisely because of that, these overlooked gems have a freedom to tell the stories as they intended.
 Besides, they look distinctive and gorgeous as heck.
 Let’s dive in